michaelmalick/phd-thesis/2_introduction/intro.md

 Synchronous environmental conditions have long been cited as a likely mechanism driving spatial synchrony in animal populations.
-Although the Moran effect was originally formulated using abiotic factors (e.g., temperature), it is now often broadened to also include biotic factors such as food resources.
+Although the Moran effect was originally formulated using abiotic factors (e.g., temperature), it is now often broadened to also include biotic factors such as food resource availability.
 For Pacific salmon, mortality during the ocean life phase is widely recognized to be size selective [@Parker1971a; @Holtby1990a; @McGurk1996a; @Moss2005a], with a large fraction of the mortality (e.g., > 70%) occurring during the first